 Due to COVID-19, BGSU is temporarily waiving the GRE and GMAT requirements for students applying to any of the University’s graduate certificates and master’s degree programs for summer 2020 and fall 2020.

 Graduate application fees for new domestic applicants for the summer and fall semesters will also be waived.

-The 34 credit hour program in includes five core courses emphasizing evidence-based practices for preparing youth for college, careers and community membership.
+The 34 credit hour program includes core courses emphasizing evidence-based practices for preparing youth for college, careers and community membership.
 Interdisciplinary coursework and field experiences prepare students to effectively collaborate with families and professionals to promote successful transitions.
 The program can be completed in as few as four semesters.
 Working professionals typically complete the program in two years, including summers.
 Students who follow the course sequence in the table take four credit hours per semester during fall and spring semesters

 Program graduates who hold a standard intervention specialist or career-technical license can add the Ohio Transition-to-Work (TTW) Endorsement to their teaching license.
 This is a valuable credential, as many school districts require their educators to obtain the TTW endorsement.

-Five secondary transition courses:
+Secondary transition courses:

 - Transition from School to Adult Life